-A senior knowledgeable person with adequate experience in Biosafety shall be appointed as the Chairperson.
-The committee will be composed of 4 members from amongst the high caliber and experienced scientists of the Institute to be appointed by the Chairperson according to their expertise in Biosafety of the corresponding modern biotechnological activities.
-They should be able to evaluate, assess and advise precautionary measures for genetic engineering work.
-The IBC represents the most important component in the domain of Biosafety supervising all genetic engineering work in the Institute.
+Head of the respective Institution/organization shall be appointed as the Chairperson.
+The committee will be composed of the Chairperson and 4 members from amongst the scientists of the institute to be appointed by the Chairperson according to their expertise in Biosafety of the corresponding modern biotechnological activities.
+They should be able to evaluate, assess and advise precautionary measures for the modern biotechnological work being conducted at the institution.
+The IBC represents the most important component in the domain of Biosafety supervising all modern biotechnological work in the Institute.